 CASTLE & DRURY

 With all protected buildings careful consideration has to be applied; we wanted to retain the existing beautiful features of the interior whilst creating a smaller, more exclusive and intimate shop area.
-The new menswear shop, for a young and passionate independent trader, required a much small space than the given premises in order to minimize cost.
-We segmented the space by means similar to a Georgian room-divider, traditionally used to get change behind, comprised of a 2m high sand and cement rendered partition, with custom-made mounted clothes rails that undulate at different levels to facilitate and showcase an array of clothing and reflective chrome/ mirror aluminum that runs along the bottom allowing light to further bounce around the bright front
+The new menswear shop, for a young and passionate independent trader, required a much smaller space than the given premises in order to minimize cost.
+We segmented the space by means similar to a Georgian room-divider, traditionally used to get changed behind, comprised of a two metre, sand and cement rendered partition with custom-made mounted clothes rails that undulate at different levels to facilitate and showcase an array of clothing.
+As well as this reflective chrome/ mirror aluminum that runs along the bottom allows light to bounce further bounce

 SCHOOL IN LURUP